truenas/documentation/content/CORE/Storage/Pools/StorageEncryption.md

 ## Encrypting a New Dataset

-New datasets within an existing storage pool can also be encrypted without having to encrypt the entire pool.
+New datasets within an existing unencrypted storage pool can also be encrypted without having to encrypt the entire pool.
 To encrypt a single dataset, go to **Storage > Pools**, open the <i class="material-icons" aria-hidden="true" title="Options">more_vert</i> for an existing dataset, and click *Add Dataset*.

 ![StoragePoolsDatasetAdd](/images/CORE/12.0/StoragePoolsDatasetAdd.png "New Dataset Options")